skpanagiotis/Algorithms-and-Data-Structures/assignment-2018-2/README.md

  The purpose of the program is, given a Latin square, to costruct the Graeco-Latin square resulting from it.

- The process fo executing the program is:
+ The process of executing the program is:

  1. Clone the repository
  2. cd `../assignment-2018-2`